Disney’s Animal Kingdom Lodge — Deluxe Resort — Walt Disney World

 AKL has a themed pool, a kids’ wading pool, two outdoor spas (“hot tubs”) and a fitness center.
 There is also a kid’s playground.

-The Uzima pool is open 24 hours, but the lifeguards go off duty at 10:00 PM and the slide also closes.
+The Uzima pool is open 24 hours, but the lifeguards go off duty at 10PM, and the slide also closes.
 The two spas close at midnight.

 The Fitness Center has a full line of Cybex equipment, including a Smith machine.
 The cardiovascular area has Life Fitness Treadmills, Stairmasters and Bicycles (regular and recumbent).

 There are lots of children of all ages having a wonderful time and full of smiles.
-Many kids were all over the lodge with their animal check lists in hand.
+Many kids were all over the Lodge with their animal checklists in hand.
 The storytelling in the evenings is geared to both children and adults.
-There is always the pool, and as time goes on, more more kids activities will be added.
+There is always the pool, and as time goes on, more more kids’ activities will be added.